localagi/localAGI/README.md

 **Working on [AI-dedicated Workflows](https://github.com/localagi/ai-dedicated-workflows)** to share best practices over several repositories and projects.

+**Note**
+:hugs: When you use my work, leave me a star!
+Thank you! :hugs:

 ## State of work

 The following projects on my namespace are built using the **[AI pipeline](https://github.com/localagi/ai-dedicated-workflows)**.